Xiaotian0726/audio_adversarial_examples/README.md

 Instructions for other platforms: https://docs.docker.com/install/

-2. Build the docker image (Make sure that you have gpu support, if not the image won't run)
+2. Install nvidia-docker, then build the docker image (Make sure that you have gpu support, if not the image won't run)
 ```
-docker build -t aae_deepspeech_093_gpu .
+nvidia-docker build -t aae_deepspeech_093_gpu .
 ```
 ### With Nvidia-GPU support:
 3. Install the NVIDIA Container Toolkit.